developer-portal/content/CONTRIBUTING.md

 ## Style and Formatting
 * giprefer # to sudo for commands requiring root password or root user
 * keep the names of upstream project and files e.g. Makefile will have capital M
 * referencing commands and names of binaries that would be ran in command line should be done using back-ticks ``
+* empty lines before and after headlines and code blocks
 * link to github markdown: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet